 After such a hectic year, probably just trying to keep your head afloat in day-to-day operations, it is an excellent idea to take a step back and look at your current practices and tools as a whole.

-Take an audit of your entire practice; patient care protocol, software management system, electronic health records, staff members, and business operations.
-Although 2019 might seem like a lifetime ago, what are things that have changed, slipped, or been updated?
+Take an audit of your entire practice: patient care protocol, software management system, electronic health records, staff members, and business operations.
+Although last year might seem like a lifetime ago, what has changed, slipped, or been updated?
 What things are working and what aren't?
-Have any of your past practices or tools become obsolete?
-Were any of the processes implemented in 2020 short-term bandaids that now need to be revisited?
+Have any of your past procedures, practices, or tools become obsolete?
+Were any of the processes implemented in 2023 short-term bandaids that now need to be revisited?
+Did we reach all of our measurable goals?

-Once you've answered these questions, you'll have a good idea of where your priorities lie and what you will place at the top of the list in your strategic planning.
-It will be different for everyone, but when auditing my practice, I noted that we were in desperate need of a software management system in the interest of our staff members, office management, and patient care.
+Once you've answered these questions, you'll know where your priorities lie and what you will place at the top of the list in your strategic planning.
+It will be different for everyone, but you may find that you need a software management system for staff members, office management, and patient care.

 Stop holding out on technology

-Client's are the essence of our work.
-Unfortunately, in the realm of medical practice management, we are often so stretched for time and resources that we forget why we need healthcare management at all.
+Clients are the essence of healthcare.
+Unfortunately, in medical practice management, staff are often so stretched for time and resources that they forget why anyone needs healthcare management at all.
 Think about how your team members interact with their clients and how they might experience their interaction with your practitioners, administrative staff, and client retention.
+If they ever need support in the form of tools or training programs, you must provide it to them for the sake of your patients.

-My team has found that the more valued a client feels, the more quickly we can build rapport.
-This has made our role easier because clients are more willing to unpack their issues, and we can provide more efficient and effective care to our clients.
+The more valued a client feels, the more quickly you can build rapport.
+This makes your role easier because clients are more willing to unpack their issues, and you can provide more efficient and effective care to your clients.

 Look after your team

-A big part of my practice manager job is human resources, and although one might think that mental health practitioners would have excellent interpersonal skills, they still require support at times.
-Working within any medical office in 2020 was hectic, and so as a practice manager or office manager, I feel as though I need to provide a template of care for my staff so that they don't get burnt out in their roles.
+A big part of practice management is human resources, and although one might think that mental health practitioners would have excellent interpersonal skills, they still require support at times.
+Working as healthcare providers these past years has been hectic, so you need to care for staff so that they don't get burnt out in their roles.
 Again, this is a perfect area to do an audit.
-What is our staff retention?
+What is your staff retention?
 Are staff receiving reimbursement for working overtime?

 Know when to get help